 The number of vote centers will be determined using the formula laid out in Election Code §4005.
 Whenever possible, these locations are picked from previous polling places that our voters are familiar with.
-Currently, Placer County Elections forecasts 29 vote centers in total.
+Currently, Placer County Elections forecasts 28 vote centers in total.

+1. 10 to four days before Election Day, Placer will operate seven 10-day vote centers.

+Placer County Elections Office 3715 Atherton Rd., Rocklin Placer County Elections Office 2956 Richardson Dr, Auburn

-- 1. 10 to four days before Election Day, Placer anticipates operating seven 10-day vote centers.
-See attachment A or click here for a list of tentative locations. - 2.
-Three days prior to and on Election Day, Placer anticipates adding an additional 22 vote centers.
-See attachment A or click here for a list of tentative locations.
+2. Three days prior to and on Election Day, Placer will add an additional 23 vote centers.